 That was my first glimpse of Elphi.
 Not impressed.
 The wavy glass ‘skin’ looks more like a cheap plastic wrap.

 I liked this arrangement better.

-The ferry brought us around toward the much more attractive front of the philharmonic, showing its hallmark ship’s prow profile.
+Gradually, the ferry brought us around toward the much more attractive front of the Philharmonic, now showing its hallmark ship’s prow profile.

-We sailed past a more traditional prow, before switching to the rapid transport system on land for the short trip home.
+We sailed past this more traditional prow, before switching to the rapid transport system on land for the short trip home.
 Hamburg’s public transportation system is phenomenal!